fcichos/exp3/docs/_sources/lectures/L16/overview_16.rst.txt

 Lecture Contents
 ================

-In Lecture 16 we have a look at the polarization of matter by electric field, the origin of the refractive index and the wave equation in linear dielectric matter.
+In Lecture 16 we have a look at the consequences of the Fresnel equation and anisotropic materials.